Arnhem Land: History

 The Yolŋu culture in East Arnhem Land is possibly one of the oldest living cultures on Earth; humans are known to have inhabited the region for about 60,000 years.
 DNA studies have confirmed that "Aboriginal Australians are one of the oldest living populations in the world, certainly the oldest outside of Africa"; their descendants left the African continent 75,000 years ago.
 They may have the oldest continuous culture on earth.
 Oral histories comprising complex narratives have been passed down through hundreds of generations, and the Aboriginal rock art, dated by modern techniques, shows continuity of their culture.

 Arnhem Land is the location of the oldest-known (as of 2010) stone axe of its kind, which scholars believe to be 35,500 years old.

 Prehistoric warfare

-Rock art depicting what may be acts of violence between people in Arnhem land has been tentatively dated to 10,000 years ago.
+Rock art depicting what may be acts of violence between people in Arnhem Land has been tentatively dated to 10,000 years ago.

 Makassan contact

 At least since the 18th century (and probably earlier) Muslim traders from Makassar of Sulawesi visited Arnhem Land each year to trade, harvest, and process sea cucumbers or trepang.
 This marine animal is highly prized in Chinese cuisine, for folk medicine, and as an aphrodisiac.

 This Makassan contact with Australia is the first recorded example of interaction between the inhabitants of the Australian continent and their Asian neighbours.

+The Makassan name for Arnhem land or the northern Australian coast is Marege, meaning "wild country".